Qualifying for the MSNCT

 There are three ways in which a school may automatically qualify for the Middle School National Championship Tournament:

-Invitations to the MSNCT are generally based on the NAQT Middle School Eligibility Rules, but hosts are permitted to deviate from NAQT’s eligibility rules.
+Invitations to the MSNCT are generally based on the NAQT Middle School Eligibility Rules, but hosts are permitted (though not encouraged) to deviate from NAQT’s eligibility rules.
 In general, a team’s performance cannot qualify it to the MSNCT if it would be ineligible to play at the MSNCT (e.g., if it comprises players from multiple schools or includes one or more players who are ineligible to play at the MSNCT under the Middle School Eligibility Rules).
 However, NAQT may choose to consider qualification based on other eligibility rules, as for events run by major state activities/athletic associations.
-In such cases, teams may qualify to the MSNCT despite not satisfying the Middle School Eligibility Rules, but if they attend the MSNCT, the team there must satisfy the High School Eligibility Rules.
+In such cases, teams may qualify to the MSNCT despite not satisfying the Middle School Eligibility Rules, but if they attend the MSNCT, the team there must satisfy the Middle School Eligibility Rules.

 NAQT reserves the right to adjust rankings submitted by hosts to better conform to game results.
 In such cases, if the host requests it, we will post both the original ranking and NAQT’s ranking (but qualification to the MSNCT will be based on NAQT’s ranking).